zhouhanjiang/MySQL-Front/Readme.txt

 The setup program will be built with the Build_Setup.bat file.

-With Clean.bat all temporary files can be deleted easily.
+With Cleanup.bat all temporary files can be deleted easily.